2019-2020 Board of Directors for Consolidated Telcom

 What does being a Co-op customer mean?

 Cooperatives are run by their customers: You. in order to become a member of a co-op, you must use its services.
 Every member has one vote, so decision making is shared by all members of the cooperative.
 A Board of Directors is elected by the membership in order to handle the day to day operations.
-By purchasing services form your local telecommunications co-op, you are enabling them to bring new and updated services to your community.
+By purchasing services from your local telecommunications co-op, you are enabling them to bring new and updated services to your community.
 Being a member of a co-op also has financial benefits.
 Revenues earned above operating expenses are disbursed to members on a pro-rated basis.
 Capital credits are allocated in a proportional manner – the more services from the co-op you use, the more credits are available to you.

 The biggest advantage to you, as a customer, is that co-ops are not motivated by profit, but by high-quality goods or services that meet the needs of their membership, at the most affordable rate possible.
 Rural telecommunications cooperatives are fighting for your interests and trying to ensure that you have access to the same essential services as a member of urban areas.

 Consolidated Telcom – The Member Areas Today

 Eligible customers include Consolidated customers that have Internet, Cable Television or Telephone with the following prefix’s:

 278 South Scranton (South Dakota)